Attack On Titan 'Season 5' release date: 2021 Shingeki no Kyojin Final Season ending with Part 2 or a movie?

 Whatever format the Attack On Titan “Season 5” anime takes, let’s hope MAPPA does the manga justice with the ending.
 Stay tuned!

-- Log Horizon Season 3 release date in winter 2021: FUNimation streaming [Trailer] - 7th December 2020
+- Ikebukuro West Gate Park Season 2 release date: IWGP Season 2 predictions - 11th December 2020

-- SSSS.Gridman Season 2 release date: 2021 SSSS.DYNAZENON anime sequel confirmed by Trigger as set in Gridman universe - 7th December 2020
+- That Time I Got Reincarnated As A Slime Season 2 release date in 2021: Tensei Shitara Slime Datta Ken Season 2 Part 2 set for summer 2021 [TenSura isekai anime Spoilers] - 11th December 2020